20 US Colleges that Are Great for International Students

 Choosing the right college can be a tough choice and a stressful process for any student, but it certainly can be more complicated for residents of other countries who are interested in coming to the United States to study.
 Education Insider takes a look at 20 higher education institutions that international students might want to consider.

 Located in New York, NY, The New School tops U.S. News and World Report's list of schools with the most international students, with 29% of its student population coming from other countries.
 The school boasts a friendly and welcoming environment for these students, giving information on everything from how to open a U.S. bank account to the culture in New York City.
 It also has social events, informational workshops on topics like employment regulations, and a mentorship program.

 2. University of Arizona

-International students who will need financial support could be interested in the University of Arizona, which has a scholarship program that could award $2,000-$10,000 a year to international students.
-It also has a Center for English as a Second Language to help students adjust to a new language and an International Services Center, which is available to help international students in a variety of areas.
+International students who need financial support may be interested in the University of Arizona, which has a scholarship program that could award $2,000-$10,000 per year to international students.
+It also has a Center for English as a Second Language to help students adjust to a new language and the International Services Center, which helps international students in a variety of areas.

 3. Wagner College

 There are students from more than 19 countries attending Wagner College.
 Through the Center for Intercultural Advancement, Wagner offers programs promoting intercultural awareness.
 The Center also provides support to Wagner's international students to ensure they are comfortable in their host country.

 Students from outside the United States interested in graduate studies could join the other 2,400 international students who enroll annually at the Rackham Graduate School of the University of Michigan.
 The school has an International Center, which provides support and services to international students in a variety of areas.